-LEITNER ropeways is part of the High Technology Industries (HTI) Group, an umbrella organization that unites the additional brands of PRINOTH (snowgroomers and tracked utility vehicles), LEITWIND (wind turbines), DEMACLENKO (snow making systems), AGUDIO (Material ropeways), POMA (Rope-hauled transportation systems) and MINIMETRO (cable-drawn rail vehicles).
-In 2018, the Group, which has 61 affiliates and 123 sales and service points, generated a turnover of 1,02 billion euro.
-Worldwide, the Group has 3500 employees.
+LEITNER ropeways is part of the High Technology Industries (HTI) Group, an umbrella organization that unites the additional brands of POMA (Rope-hauled transportation systems), PRINOTH (snowgroomers and tracked utility vehicles), DEMACLENKO (snowmaking systems), LEITWIND (wind turbines) and AGUDIO (Material ropeways).
+In 2019, the Group, which has 70 affiliates and 131 sales and service points, generated a turnover of 1,05 billion euro.
+Worldwide, the Group has more than 3800 employees.

 With the LEITNER ropeways, PRINOTH and DEMACLENKO companies, the Group has become an established and globally unique one-stop shop for winter sports technologies.
 Customers are able to exploit the specialist expertise and skills for ropeway systems, snowgroomers and snow making systems.
 Here are two successful joint projects involving LEITNER ropeways, PRINOTH and DEMACLENKO.